 A simple 'dipstick' test of your urine can confirm that it contains a lot of protein.
 Protein in the urine is not always due to nephrotic syndrome but is often a cause of underlying kidney disease.
-(An exception would be protein in the urine caused by a urinary tract infection.)
+(There are exceptions, such as protein in the urine caused by a urinary tract infection, exercise, or dehydration.)
 The amount of protein lost can be measured by more detailed urine and blood tests.
-Often you have to collect all the urine that you pass in a 24-hour period, so the total amount of protein lost in a day can be measured.
+You are likely to be asked to give an early morning urine sample.
+Previously, you might have been asked to collect all the urine that you passed over 24 hours, but this no longer routinely done and is not necessary.
 A low blood level of albumin combined with a lot of protein found in the urine usually confirms that you have nephrotic syndrome.

 To find the cause of the nephrotic syndrome

 A range of blood tests may be done to try to identify the cause of the nephrotic syndrome.
 A kidney biopsy may also be done.
 A kidney biopsy is a procedure which involves taking a small sample of tissue from a kidney.
 The sample is looked at under a microscope, or tested in other ways.
 This is often the most important test to clarify the cause of the nephrotic syndrome in adults.
-However, a biopsy is not usually done in children under the age of 8 years.
+However, in children a biopsy is usually only done in specific situations.
 This is because most cases in young children are due to minimal change disease.
 A trial of treatment is usually advised first and a biopsy done only if treatment does not work.
 (There are some exceptions to this general rule.)

 To check on the function of the kidneys

 Blood tests can check on the function of the kidneys.
 The U&Es and eGFR (mentioned earlier in 'Understanding kidneys and urine') show how well the kidneys are clearing waste products from the bloodstream.

 Treatment of fluid retention (oedema)